getodk/aggregate-components/README.txt

 (10) Enter JAR file (gwt-google-maps-v3-snapshot.jar) and choose to compress contents.
 (11) Finish
 (12) You'll get a warning that it exported with warnings (the original 11).

+(9) AggregateAppEngineUpdater

+This is a simple Eclipse project.

+Build, and export as a runnable jar.

+Copy into the bitrock installer tree for inclusion in the installer.